reTHINK-project/specs/group-communication/readme.md

 </p>

 The sequence diagram evolves through the following macro steps:
-1. The Message BUS receives incoming request to create connection object including roomId and some options.
+1. The Message BUS receives incoming request to create communication object including `roomId` and some options.
 This message is mainly coming from the messaging node associated with domain where this server application is hosted.
-This message
 2. Next, the server hyperty receives a notification message.
 Then, it forward this request to the server application.
-3. The server application, will check if the roomId is new or not.
+3. The server application, will check if the `roomId` is new or not.
 In case of new room, the server application will request kurento media server to create room pipeline, and returns an SDP answer to incoming request.
-4. After, the server hyperty will in its turn request the syncher to subscribe to the client hyperty that requests to join the room.
+4. After, the server hyperty will in its turn request the `Syncher` to subscribe to the client hyperty that requests to join the room.
-5. Then, the server hyperty will also request Syncher to create data connection object associated to this roomID.
-This server connection object is owned by the server hyperty.
+5. Then, `the server hyperty` will also request `Syncher` to create data communication object associated to this `roomId`.
+This server communication object is owned by `the server hyperty`.
 Thus, it's the reporter for this object.
-Each room has its own connection object.
+Each room has its own communication data object.
 Bijective relationship.
-Thus, this connection object maintains several observers hyperties.
+Thus, this communication object maintains several observers hyperties.
 (Similar to group chat hyperty).
-Everytime a new room pipeline is created in kurento media server, the hyperty will create an associated connection data objects.
+Everytime a new room pipeline is created in kurento media server, the hyperty will create an associated communication data objects.
 6. The client hyperties replies, after that media start following directly to kurento media server.
-7. Up to this stage, both client and server hyperty have been subscribed to each other connection objects.
+7. Up to this stage, both clients and server hyperties have been subscribed to each other connection/communication data objects.
-8. Simultaneously, the server hyperty will create connection controller, to maintain and keep track of the WebRTC connection parameters (participants sessions, connected peers Icecandidate,etc).
+8. Simultaneously, `the server hyperty` will create connection/communication controller, to maintain and keep track of the WebRTC communication parameters (participants sessions, connected peers Icecandidate,etc).

-In case another participant joins the same room, the server mirror the same behavior from step 9. to 13. (see Figure 4).
-However, it will not create new connection data object, since it has been already created.
-Instead, it will subscribe this new peer(observer) into room connection data object.
-Then, as in 4) the server hyperty will subscribe to new peer connection data objects.
-Afterwards, media will start following to kurento media server.
-The server hyperty will request previously connection controller related to this room to interconnect  peers media streams at kurento media server.
+In case another participant joins the same room, `the server hyperty` mirrors the same behavior from step 9. to 13. (see Figure 4).
+However, it will not create new communication data object, since it has been already created.
+Instead, it will subscribe this new peer(observer) into room communication data object.
+Then, as in 4) the server hyperty will subscribe to new communication data objects.
+Afterwards, media will start following to kurento media server. `The server hyperty` will request previously communication/connection controller related to this room to interconnect peers media streams at kurento media server.